eythorhel19/EventDriven/README.md

 Creating new events: Admin/super users can create new events by navigating to the dashboard, which can be found in the navigation bar, and pressing the button in the top left corner which says create a new event.
 There, the user can fill in all the required fields and then be directed to a page where he can continue filling in the more relevant information and see what the event's card and the page will look like.

 Editing existing events: Admin/super users can edit existing events by navigating to that event-specific page and selecting the button in the right-hand upper corner.
 There the user can edit the categories, entertainers, ticket type price, and view how the event's card and the page will look like.

+Populating booking form automatically: When the user is signed in and has filled in his profile information, the booking process gets easier.
+The application will fill in fields for the user that match the information he previously provided in his profile.